lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/example1/README.md

 The merging of multiple groups works as expected for this case.

-The [next example](../example2/README.md) will test a change to a group var and validate.
+The [next example](../example2/README.md) will validate/test a change to a group var.